 - 15.1.
-A number of Submissions74 have been received that relate specifically to the wording used within notified Rules 27.5.2 and 27.5.3. - 15.2.
+A number of Submissions have been received that relate specifically to the wording used within notified Rules 27.5.2 and 27.5.3. - 15.2.
 Submitters 166 (Aurum Survey Consultants) and Submitter 169 (Tim Proctor) seek to remove reference to code of compliance within Rule 27.5.2.1 and seek to simply make reference to roof installation.
 A similar response has been received by Submitter 389 (Body Corporate 22362).

 - 15.3.
-Submitters 166 (Aurum Survey Consultants) seeks the amendments to Rule 27.5.2.1 to enable subdivision in this situations where code of compliance may not be issued and the submitter considers that this will improve funding opportunity and facilitate the completion of the development. - 15.4.
+Submitters 166 (Aurum Survey Consultants) seeks the amendments to notified Rule 27.5.2.1 pg.13 [redrafted rule 27.7.13] to enable subdivision in this situations where code of compliance may not be issued and the submitter considers that this will improve funding opportunity and facilitate the completion of the development. - 15.4.
 Submitter 389 (Body Corporate 22362) and Submitter 391 (Sean and Jane MacLeod) support Rule 27.5.2.1, in general, however consider that the wording '(established meaning a Building Code of Compliance Certificate has been issued) ' be removed.
-The submitter points out that Code of compliance certificates (CCC) have only been in effect since July 1992 and residential units constructed earlier will have established residential use but will not have a CCC. - 15.5.
-In considering the relief sought by Submitters 166, 169 and 389 (and other submitters such as Submitter 453 (Paterson Pitts Partners (Wanaka) Ltd)) I agree with the intent of the rules, however consider that the wording of these provisions could be made more practical.
-The submitters raise a valid issue that the CCC was introduced under the Building Act in 1992 and as a consequence the rule creates ambiguity as to how the rule would apply to dwelling units established before this date or to those dwelling units that have been constructed but have not had a CCC formally issued.
+The submitter points out that Code of compliance certificates (CCC) have only been in effect since July 1992 and residential units constructed earlier will have established residential use but will not have a CCC.